Barclay-McClay/PoimandresDiscordBot/README.md

-# "I am Man-Shepherd (Poemandres), Mind of all-masterhood; I know what thou desirest and I'm with thee everywhere."
+<h4> "I am Poimandres, Mind of all-masterhood; I know what thou desirest and I'm with thee everywhere." </h4>

 *-The Corpus Hermeticum 1.2*